What is impotence?

 Impotence is the older name, and generally, people talk about ED today because impotence can be a loaded word for some people.
 It can be used as an insult, whereas ED sounds more neutral and medical, which is appropriate as it is a medical condition.

 Impotence used to be seen as something that just happens to older men, but today we know that isn’t true.
 Research has shown that lots of younger men experience impotence too and that it may be becoming more common.
-The increase in impotence in young men has been blamed partly on the easy access to pornography and addiction to pornography.
+The increase in impotence in young men has been blamed partly on the easy access to pornography as well as other lifestyle factors.

 Although we don’t know exactly how many men are impotent or suffer from it occasionally, we do know it’s common among both young and older men.
 In fact, impotence is the most common sexual problem reported by men.
 If you experience impotence, it may help to know you’re not alone.